NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-10-31 07:19 detailed mac integration plan for milestone support.
+Full nested layout tests of qt designer with new dash integration.
+Start of software test platform recovery plan and integration into production.
+Beginning of ME addition interview process.
+VPN setup and zemax remote support.
+Transmission integration steps

+    3386581 manual addition of hardware capture
+    8bbb5e9 recovery of resources
+    8fdaff0 scroll bars by default with deep named nesting and resource correction
+    78e6984 names for all hsd components
+    3621325 start of hardware setup display details 3d5a711 scroll area embedded reverse order for hardware setup

+2016-10-31 16:30

 2016-10-28 10:12 mac preparation of dash integration.
 Full project rebuild of dash from pysideapp basics.
 Recovery of test and integration badges and auto build capability for pysideapp, autofalloff, and Dash